The Brady Bunch: A Very Brady Christmas

-A second TV reunion movie, A Very Brady Christmas, aired in December 1988 on CBS and features most of the regular cast (except Susan Olsen, who was on her honeymoon at the time of filming; the role of Cindy was played by Jennifer Runyon), as well as three grandchildren, Peter's girlfriend, Valerie, and the spouses of Greg, Marcia, and Jan (Nora, Wally, and Phillip, respectively).
-The Nielsen ratings for A Very Brady Christmas were the highest of any television movie that season for CBS.
+A second TV reunion film, A Very Brady Christmas, aired in December 1988 on CBS and features most of the regular cast (except Susan Olsen, who was on her honeymoon at the time of filming; the role of Cindy was played by Jennifer Runyon), as well as three grandchildren, Peter's girlfriend, Valerie, and the spouses of Greg, Marcia, and Jan (Nora, Wally, and Phillip, respectively).
+The Nielsen ratings for A Very Brady Christmas were the highest of any television film that season for CBS.

 The Bradys

 Due to the success of A Very Brady Christmas, CBS asked Brady Bunch creator Sherwood Schwartz and son Lloyd to create a new series for the network.
 According to Lloyd Schwartz, he and his father initially balked at the idea because they felt a new series would harm the Brady franchise.
 They finally relented because CBS was "desperate for programming".
 A new series featuring the Brady clan was created entitled The Bradys.
 All original Brady Bunch cast members returned for the series, except for Maureen McCormick (Marcia), who was replaced with Leah Ayres.

 As with A Very Brady Christmas, The Bradys also balanced elements of comedy and drama and featured storylines of a more serious nature than the original series and subsequent spin-offs.
 Lloyd Schwartz later said he compared The Bradys to another dramedy of the time, thirtysomething.
 The two-hour series premiere episode aired on February 9, 1990, at 9 pm on CBS and initially drew respectable ratings.
 Subsequent episodes were moved to 8 pm, where ratings quickly declined.
 Due to the decline, CBS cancelled the series after six episodes.